calvitoria/how-to-create-API/README.md

 </div>

 #### let's start with our databasa file:
-1. in the folder of your choice, create an database.json file
+1. in the folder of your choice, create a database.json file
 > for this exemple I created a src folder and a characters folder in it, with the database.js populating it. (src/characters/characters.json)
-2. it is inportant to have in mind the 'template' you will be using in this database.
+2. it is important to have in mind the 'template' you will be using in this database.
 exemple: a chraracter API

 ```